Online Master's Degrees in Bioinformatics - Accredited Programs

 Applicants to the program must have a bachelor’s degree, a grade point average of 3.0 or above, a written personal statement, a completed application, a current resume, two letters of recommendation, official transcripts from every college and university attended, and English language proficiency for international students.

-Comprising 36 credit-hours, the curriculum consists of courses such as high-performance computing, topics in healthcare leadership, issues and trends in health systems, biostatistics for clinical translational research, epidemiology for clinical and translational research, and principles of medical informatics.
+Comprising 36 credits, the curriculum consists of courses such as high-performance computing; topics in healthcare leadership; issues and trends in health systems; biostatistics for clinical translational research; epidemiology translational research; and principles of medical informatics.

 The program teaches students how to apply data science for improving healthcare, demonstrate data analysis, data manipulation, and develop programming skills.
 They also learn how to provide care that is focused solely on patients and design solutions to the gamut of healthcare problems.

 Graduates of the program are well-equipped to work in a variety of settings.
-They can take up roles such as health information consultant, clinical informatics specialist, health informatics director, informatics nurse, and chief medical information officer.
-Apart from an MSHS, George Washington University also offers an online BSHS in biomedical informatics.
+They can take up roles such as health information consultants, clinical informatics specialists, health informatics directors, informatics nurses, and chief medical information officers.

 - Location: Washington, DC, United States of America